 Another day, another public records request (or two) revealing important information.

 This week, two stories that arose from FOIA requests - one revealing potential bias behind scaling back conservation efforts and another exposing the dangers of New York City’s private waste collection industry.
-We also have a new resource for FOIA requests, upcoming awards to apply for, and a story that may or may not show how government officials’ feeling about handling FOIA requests.
+We also have a new resource for FOIA requests, upcoming awards to apply for, and a story that may or may not show how government officials are feeling about handling FOIA requests.

-Are handling public record requests a punishment for government officials?
+Is handling public record requests a punishment for government officials?

 That’s what sources told John Bowden with The Hill when reporting on the temporary reassignment of Lawrence Bartlett, head of refugee admissions at the State Department’s Population, Refugees and Migration bureau, to an office that handles FOIA requests.

 According to the article:

 Current and former officials, however, say that such an assignment is unusual for someone with Bartlett’s rank and experience.
 The FOIA office, they said, is like being reassigned to “Siberia.”

 “The FOIA office was always the punch line of a joke around here, as in: ‘They’ll send me to the FOIA office,’” one current official said.

 There’s already been some backlash to the Siberia comment.